 When shopping for a new roof your first step should be to spend some time educating yourself prior to contacting roofing contractors.

-Fortunately for homeowners, most of the quality roofing manufacturers have certification programs which can help relieve the stress and guesswork when deciding on the right roofing contractor to hire.
+Fortunately for homeowners, most of quality roofing manufacturers have certification programs that can help relieve the stress and guesswork when deciding on the right roofing contractor to hire.

 Hiring a roofing contractor that is certified by the manufacturer of the products they install has many benefits.
 Most manufacturers offer two levels of certification.
 One is a basic certification with minimum requirements which allows the contractor to register basic standard warranties and the other is premium certification with a stringent set of standards which allows the contractor to register enhanced limited lifetime warranties.

 Not any roofer can be certified by the product manufacturer.
-A thorough investigation is performed to confirm the company has been in business for a certain length of time, they must maintain a great reputation in the community and are both financially strong and adequately insured.
+A thorough investigation is performed to confirm the company has been in business for a certain length of time, they must maintain a great reputation in the community, and are both financially strong and adequately insured.
 Installers attend training and are required to pass tests on both product knowledge and installation technique.
 The majority of roofing contractors do not qualify to take part in these programs.
-In fact, the manufacturers claim only 2-3% in the entire country are eligible.
+In fact, the manufacturers claim only 2-3% of the entire country is eligible.

 Lifetime Warranties Myths Debunked